 Alternatively, a student may meet the required 150-hour curriculum required by the Alabama State Board of Public Accountancy by obtaining an undergraduate accounting degree with 120 credit hours and an M.B.A. degree with 30 graduate credit hours.
 A student who declares a graduate path towards fulfillment of the Board’s post-secondary educational hours requirement may opt to complete two accounting courses at the graduate level and complete the remaining required M.B.A. courses with the same commitment of time required to meet the 150-hour undergraduate curriculum.

 Program & Degree Resources

-A minor in Accounting consists of 18 total credit hours of accounting coursework, comprised of AC 221 and AC 222 and 12 credit hours of upper-division accounting courses.
+A minor in Accounting consists of 18 total credit hours of accounting coursework, comprised of AC 221 – Principles of Accounting I, AC 222 – Principles of Accounting II, AC 324 – Intermediate Accounting I, and 9 credit hours of upper-division accounting courses.

 According to the United States Department of Labor, Bureau of Labor Statistics, employment of accountants and auditors is projected to grow 11 percent from 2014 to 2024, faster than the average for all occupations.
 In general, employment growth of accountants and auditors is expected to be closely tied to the health of the overall economy.
 As the economy grows, more workers should be needed to prepare and examine financial records.